stanete/stanete.github.io/_posts/2021-02-15-dealing-problems-scaleups.md

 You can read this post in Spanish [here](/es/dealing-problems-scaleups).

-[Ried Hoffman](https://twitter.com/reidhoffman) talks in his book [Blitzscaling](https://www.blitzscaling.com/) about the sacrifices a company needs to make so it can scale aggressively fast.
+[Reid Hoffman](https://twitter.com/reidhoffman) talks in his book [Blitzscaling](https://www.blitzscaling.com/) about the sacrifices a company needs to make so it can scale aggressively fast.
 And when your job is to lead a team and you join a company that's blitzscaling, nobody tells you what was sacrificed.
 But don't worry.
 One way or another, you'll find out.

 ![](/images/scaleups_cover.png)